pixiedust/pixiedust/docs/_sources/displayapi.txt

 Bar Charts
 **********

-Bar charts are frequently used because they make it easy to compare between each item.
+Bar charts are handy for comparing items side-by-side.
 When you select more than one key or value, you have the option to choose between 2 types of bar chart:

 * Stacked: items in a category are represented in a single column with different color for each segment
 * Grouped: items in a category are displayed side by side, making it easier to compare between each other.